fr4b3r1x/fr4b3r1x.github.io/index.md

 ### Projects to come (soon, someday or maybe never) ###

 - **Lazarus_4_Kids**<br>
 There is a German book >[Delphi für Kids](https://mitp.de/IT-WEB/fuer-Kids/Delphi-fuer-Kids.html)<.
-I'm currently checking the book for usage in a after school coding club.
+I'm currently checking the book for usage in an after school coding club.
 The examples of the book are for Delphi(7).
 As I prefer the open source Free Pascal and Lazarus, I'll try to convert - where necessary - the examples.
 Find the results in this repository.

 ### About me ###